superdesk/web-publisher/docs/components/Bridge/usage.rst

 .. note::

-    If the transformation will fail for some reason an exception ``SWP\Component\Bridge\Exception\TransformationFailedException`` will be thrown.
+    If the transformation fails for some reason, an exception ``SWP\Component\Bridge\Exception\TransformationFailedException`` will be thrown.

 Data Transformer Chain
 ~~~~~~~~~~~~~~~~~~~~~~